AEspinosaDev/Vulkan-Engine/README.md

 - Forward and Deferred pipelines support.
 - PBR, Phong and other types of materials abstractions.
 - Scene and scene objects abstractions.
+- On the fly shader compiling.
+- Raytracing Support (Shadows, AO).
 - Texture loading with mipmapping.
-- On the fly shader compiling.
 - Dynamic renderer states for some graphic features.
 - Multipass (depth pass for shadows, SSAO and post-processing).
 - Vulkan object and functionality abstraction.